 In addition, our insurance brokerage business is subject to various laws and regulations.
 Any failure to comply with applicable laws or regulations could result in fines, censure, suspensions of business or other sanctions, including revocation of licenses, which could have a material and adverse effect on our business, financial condition and results of operations.
-For more details on the applicable laws and regulations, see the section titled "Regulatory Overview."
+For more details on the applicable laws and regulations, see "Item 4.
+Information on the Company-B. Business Overview-Regulations."
 Even if a sanction imposed against us or our personnel is small in monetary amount, the resulting adverse publicity arising could harm our reputation and impair our ability to attract and retain users and commercial partners.
 In addition, new laws and regulations that impose additional compliance requirements or make it harder for us to renew our licenses could be adopted from time to time.